 According to Miettinen, however, subproject 2 does not only examine the crisis of reason itself, but also, how the reason was reinterpreted after it.
 By this he means that reason isn’t necessarily just a tool of control, calculation and governance, but it can also contain for example ethical or normative tasks: thus, reason could also be a source of the renewal of humanity or a critical ability, with which we could evaluate our own tradition and its presuppositions.

 According to Miettinen, the grand vision of EuroStorie is to revise European Studies in two ways.
-Firstly, by not only concentrating on the time period after the Second World War, but also to the interwar period and secondly, by arguing that those processes and intellectual turns within the interwar period are significant also when it comes to the European project today.
-EuroStorie will not only look at governance or institutions, but also the ideas affecting behind them – for example, what is the legitimacy of a political community based on, what is a political community, what is reason in politics, and does the concept of reason include either the idea that human is a self-seeking, calculating individual or that we share the world with each other.
+Firstly, by not only concentrating on the time period after the Second World War, but also to the interwar period and secondly, by arguing that those processes and intellectual turns within the interwar period are significant as well when it comes to the European project today.
+EuroStorie will not only look at governance or institutions, but also the ideas behind them – for example, what the legitimacy of a political community is based on, what a political community is, what reason in politics is, and whteher the concept of reason includes either the idea that human is a self-seeking, calculating individuals or that we share the world with each other.

-Miettinen states that, what has strongly shaped the European culture and identity, is encounter with external factors.
+Miettinen argues that encounters with external factors has strongly shaped the European culture and identity.
 The aim of subproject 2 is to gain a new understanding of the pluralism on which the European history greatly rests upon, in contrast to the idea that there would be only one, joint culture and idea of Europe.
 Miettinen seeks to question the idea of European culture merely as a storage of certain values, ideas, norms, views and truths.
 Instead, he claims that culture is a dynamic phenomenon that is constantly undergoing a transformation and, which expressly develops in interaction with other cultures.
 It also contains an ideal of self-critique – that we constantly need to question our own tradition and past.
 This, according to him, is especially obvious when looking at the philosophical tradition of Europe.
 However, this is often overlooked in the identity discussions concerning modern Europe.

 Miettinen states that by understanding this, we can achieve a significantly richer and more dynamic comprehension of Europe and European culture, which is why EuroStorie seeks to shake the prejudices concerning them.
 He says that Europe has possessed an ideological aspect according to which it and its reason have represented the crown of creation as well as the teleological end of historical progress, which in its turn has been used in order to justify a variety of violent practices and the spreading of its own values into other cultures.